coder/coder/docs/install/docker.md

 3. Start Coder with `docker-compose up`:

-   In order to use cloud-based templates (e.g. Kubernetes, AWS), you must have an external URL that users and workspaces will use to connect to Coder.
+   In order to use cloud-based templates (Kubernetes, AWS), you must have an external URL that users and workspaces will use to connect to Coder.

    For proof-of-concept deployments, you can use